karamhosn/Secure-Enterprise-Network/README.md

 ## Configuration and Verification Files

-Under the `configs/` folder, you will find a `.txt` file where I have included some configuration and verification IOS commands specific to each step taken to during the project implementation.
+Under the `configs/` folder, you will find `.txt` files where I have included some configuration and verification IOS commands specific to each step taken during the project implementation.

 Note that all devices in the `.pkt` file are *already* configured properly.
 The inclusion of configuration details is *strictly* for documentation purposes, as some key configurations for re-implementation are purposely not included.